Campaign History of the 151e Régiment d'Infanterie - XVII

 A preparatory artillery barrage is opened on the enemy machine-guns position on the line 139 – 1561, in order to prepare the way for the attack on this ground by the 83 BI (southwest of Rancourt).
 A company of the 8 BCP reinforces the 94 RI and penetrates into Rancourt by the southwest.
 It tries to hook up with the 94 RI to the southeast but is unable to owing to the heavy enemy artillery barrage.
 This company will be put under Moisson’s command and be instructed to guard the southeastern exit of Rancourt.
 No further movements would occur this day.
 The men would spend a sleepless night in the seized German trenches and neighboring shell-holes in a high state of vigilance, expectant of an enemy counter-attack that would not come.

 A note is included in the JMO stating that the 151 had performed magnificently, being the only unit in the 6e Armée that achieved such success.Losses recorded for the regiment on 25 September differ between the JMO and other regimental reporting.
 The JMO states that there were 51 killed (incl.
 Capt.
 (Adj-Mjr 1 Bat.)
 Tison and Sous-Lieut.
 Collin) and 323 wounded (incl.
 Capt.
 Liethoudt and Baudin, Lieut.
 Bourgoin, Sous-Lieuts.
 Hucliez, Trannoy, Cormier, Hue, Lecomte), and 19 missing (for a total of 393).
 By contrast, troop returns in the regimental papers records 33 killed, 268 wounded, and 207 missing (a total of 508).
 Not mentioned in the JMO were the following officers being wounded: Capt.
-Olivier, Sous-Lieuts.
+Olivier (who would dies of his wounds two days later), Sous-Lieuts.
 Hue, Bertrais, Baillat, and Moulin, and Chef d'Escq.
 Lewal.
 For a day where losses were reported as "light," the 151 had lost nearly a quarter of its fighting strength in a matter of hours.

 Order of Operations for 26 September: